TomThalion/nfc-door-control-system-esp32-http-bell/bell/Readme.md

 You can edit all configutations in the platformio.ini.
 You will also find there an short documentation of what configuration changes what.

-The acoustic bell is using pin 4.
-The lightsignBell is using pin 2.
-Pin 5 is used for a controll LED.